Your First Weeks

 • Prescription medication

-• One lock (combination or padlock with two keys).
-An additional lock can be purchased at PX.
+• One combination lock or padlock with two keys (an additional lock can be purchased at the PX)

 • Privately-owned vehicles